davebenson/doom4-walkthrough/README.md

 When you get to the first Field Drone, the Shotgun is the only weapon you have to modify, so you have to get a mod at this early point:  go for Explosive Shot, which is easier to use to get the "Twofer" Challenge (for Mission 2).

-Cyber-Mancubi count as Mancubi for the Changed Shot Upgrade Challenge.
+Cyber-Mancubi count as Mancubi for the Charged Shot Upgrade Challenge.

 (Technically, the game refers to this weapon as the "Combat Shotgun", but nobody calls it that.)